-- Wyoming has one of the nation’s better performing state donor registries with nearly 59% of driver’s license/ID card applicants registering as organ and tissue donors (as of 2015 year end).
+- Wyoming has one of the nation’s better performing state donor registries with 58% of driver’s license/ID card applicants registering as organ and tissue donors.

-- Today, 119,417 people are waiting for lifesaving organ transplants nationally.
+- Today, there are nearly 120,000 people are waiting for lifesaving organ transplants nationally.

 - Recoverable organs include the heart, lung, liver, kidney, pancreas and small bowel.